tabahi/SpeechNotebooks/Chapter01/README.md

 Firt we import packages that are needed for reading the wav file and signal analysis.
 Make sure you have `wavio` and all the other packages installed.
 If not, then install using pip: `pip install wavio`
 ![png](cmd_out.png)

+New we start the code by first importing necessary packages:

 ```python
 import numpy as np                      #library for linear algebra